A Physician's Note

 The peptides we do put on every report

 The peer-reviewed citations behind each of these are on our evidence page.
 The point isn't to be exhaustive.
-It's to be honest about which peptides have the cleanest mechanism, the most defensible evidence, and the broadest underlying-physiology benefit — and to put those at the top of the menu, instead of the one that markets best.
+It's to be honest about which categories have the cleanest mechanism, the most defensible evidence, and the broadest underlying-physiology benefit — and to put those at the top of the menu, instead of the one that markets best.

-If you're already on PT-141 elsewhere
+If you're already on a libido peptide elsewhere

 The why behind the why